Core Service

 • Records with long testimony via interpreter and no bilingual counsel present

-• Preparation of motions to reopen or appeals raising interpretation error
+• Preparation of motions to reopen, BIA appeals, or petitions for review based on Russian interpreter error

 How the Process Works